 The use of zebrafish is an emerging approach to studying infection, and one Dr Mostowy has helped to pioneer.
 In its first days of life, the tiny embryo zebrafish is completely translucent.
 This means scientists can examine what happens at a biological level when bacterial infection, such as Shigella, is introduced into its body via a microinjector – a microscope with an incorporated micromanipulator for precise needle positioning.

-Anyone visiting the technologically advanced new lab – which is well equipped with a multitude of microinjectors and microscopes – will see scientists examining petri dishes containing the infected zebrafish embryos, using high resolution microscopy to observe incredibly clear images of the bacteria spreading and the immune system responding.
+Anyone visiting the technologically advanced new lab, well equipped with a multitude of microinjectors and microscopes, will see scientists examining petri dishes containing the infected zebrafish embryos, using high resolution microscopy to observe incredibly clear images of the bacteria spreading and the immune system responding.
 It is hoped that understanding the mechanisms different infections use to attack cells and multiply will ultimately lead to the development of targeted ways to stop them.

 Antimicrobial resistance (AMR) is considered by the World Health Organization to be one of the biggest threats to global health.
 MAT, along with everyone involved in the design and construction of the Mostowy Lab, was honoured to have the opportunity to play a role in something that could lead to the development of new ways to fight infection.